-INTRODUCTION
+1. INTRODUCTION

-A system is secure if it protects information that it processes adequately against unauthorized disclosure, unauthorized modification, and unauthorized withholding (also called denial of service).
-We say "adequately," because no practical system can achieve these goals without qualification; security is inherently relative.
-A secure system is multilevel secure if it protects information of different classifications from users with different clearances; thus, some users may not be cleared for all of the information that the system processes.
+A system is secure if it adequately protects information that it processes against unauthorized disclosure, unauthorized modification, and unauthorized withholding (also called denial of service).
+We say "adequately" because no practical system can achieve these goals without qualification; security is inherently relative.
+A secure system is multilevel secure if it protects information of different classifications from users with different clearances; thus some users are not cleared for all of the information that the system processes.

-In recent years, security models have been developed both to describe the protection that a computer actually provides and to define the security rules it is required to enforce [1].
-In our view, a security model should enable users to understand how to operate the system effectively, implementers to understand what security controls to build, and certifiers to determine whether the system's security controls are consistent with relevant policies and directives and whether these controls are implemented correctly [2,3].
+Security models have been developed both to describe the protection that a computer actually provides and to define the security rules it is required to enforce [14].
+In our view, a security model should enable users to understand how to operate the system effectively, implementors to understand what security controls to build, and certifiers to determine whether the system's security